seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Hear me, grave fathers! noble tribunes, stay!
 For pity of mine age, whose youth was spent
 In dangerous wars, whilst you securely slept;
-For all my blood in Rome’s great quarrel shed;
+For all my blood in Rome's great quarrel shed;
-For all the frosty nights that I have watch’d;
+For all the frosty nights that I have watch'd;
 And for these bitter tears, which now you see
 Filling the aged wrinkles in my cheeks;
 Be pitiful to my condemned sons,
-Whose souls are not corrupted as ’tis thought.
+Whose souls are not corrupted as 'tis thought.
 For two and twenty sons I never wept,
-Because they died in honour’s lofty bed.
+Because they died in honour's lofty bed.

 *Lieth down; the Judges, & c., pass by him, and Exeunt*

 For these, these, tribunes, in the dust I write
-My heart’s deep languor and my soul’s sad tears:
+My heart's deep languor and my soul's sad tears:
-Let my tears stanch the earth’s dry appetite;
+Let my tears stanch the earth's dry appetite;
-My sons’ sweet blood will make it shame and blush.
+My sons' sweet blood will make it shame and blush.
 O earth, I will befriend thee more with rain,
 That shall distil from these two ancient urns,
 Than youthful April shall with all his showers:
-In summer’s drought I’ll drop upon thee still;
+In summer's drought I'll drop upon thee still;
-In winter with warm tears I’ll melt the snow
+In winter with warm tears I'll melt the snow
 And keep eternal spring-time on thy face,
-So thou refuse to drink my dear sons’ blood.
+So thou refuse to drink my dear sons' blood.

 *Enter LUCIUS, with his sword drawn*